History of North Korea in Timeline

 1991: North Korea Joins the United Nations

-1991: Dissolution of the Soviet Union
+1991: Fall of the Soviet Union

-1992: Omission of Marxism-Leninism from the Constitution
+1992: Omission of Marxism-Leninism from the constitution

 In 1992, references to Marxism-Leninism were omitted from the constitution of North Korea.

-December 1993: Unsuccessful Seven-Year Plan
+December 1993: Failure of the Seven-Year Plan

 1994: Death of Kim Il Sung